Record of historical changes and improvements to Autostrada. You can also see what's in store for the future in our roadmap.

 We've added the option to read configuration settings from environment variables (instead of only supporting command-line flags).

-We've added lightweight user accounts to Autostrada so that you have permanent access to any premium add-ons that you purchase and can generate unlimited codebases with them.
+We've added lightweight user accounts to Autostrada so that you have permanent access to any premium features that you purchase and can generate unlimited codebases with them.

 We've added a